dcodesdev/rustfinity.com/challenges/advanced-match-patterns/description.md

 1. **Book**:

    - The number of pages must be greater than 0.
-   - If there is a discount, it must be between 0 and 50 (inclusive).
+   - If there is a discount:
+     - Must be non-negative (≥ 0)
+     - Must not exceed 50% (≤ 50)

 2. **EBook**: